joshbegley/nyt-latest/README.md

 `Welcome to The Windup, The Athletic's MLB newsletter.`\
 https://nytimes.com/athletic/6479544/2025/07/08/manny-machado-3000-hits-the-windup/

 **How Do You Self-Identify?
-For Many Americans, Checking a Box Wonât Do.**\
+For Many Americans, Checking a Box Won’t Do.**\
-`The New York mayoral candidate Zohran Mamdani said that his background doesnât fit neatly into simple categories.
-Others say theyâve struggled with the same issue.`\
+`The New York mayoral candidate Zohran Mamdani said that his background doesn’t fit neatly into simple categories.
+Others say they’ve struggled with the same issue.`\
 https://nytimes.com/2025/07/08/us/race-ethnicity-identity-americans.html

 **How Do Israel and Hamas Negotiate in Qatar?**\